UL-CORP/UL/README.md

 ### Symlinking

-NB: it is *highly recommended*, that you put V on your PATH.
+NB: it is *highly recommended*, that you put U on your PATH.
 That saves you the effort to type in the full path to your v executable every time.
-V provides a convenience `v symlink` command to do that more easily.
+U provides a convenience `v symlink` command to do that more easily.

 On Unix systems, it creates a `/usr/local/bin/v` symlink to your executable.
 To do that, run: